mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules-and-activation.md

 The `cssRule` property overrides the property with the same name from the `IRule` interface to specify the `CSSStyleRule` type (which derives from the `CSSRule` type).

-The `dependentRules` property contains any dependent (a.k.a as nested) style rules that were specified in the `ExtendedStyleset` object based on which the style rule object was created.
+The `dependentRules` property contains any dependent (a.k.a as nested) style rules that were specified in the `CombinedStyleset` object based on which the style rule object was created.
 The `DependentRules` type is specified as follows:

 ```tsx
 export type DependentRules =